janaagaard75/FilmFilter/data/README.md

-# Film Filter Converter
+# Film Filter Data

+Provides data for the website.

-The converter reads the data produced by the scraper, and makes it available for download as a single JSON file.
+Reads the data produced by the scraper, converts it into a single JSON file, and makes it available on the web.

 It is not possible (and also not recommended) to use `ts-node` in production, so the compiled JavaScript has to be included in the repository, because git is being used to deploy the code to Heroku.